dzenam/git-based-items-best-practices/reqs/alm.md

 * One
 * Two

+### Acceptance Criteria

+Criteria for acceptance of this requirement are:

+* One

 ## Something else

 After the transition flow is completed, the item shall be locked for editing and the latest state shall be synced back to Jira.